How taking a cold shower can turbo-charge your wellness levels

 It might seem like a no brainier than turning down the dial on your shower is going to wake you up.
 But a scientific study found that the cold water sends a signal to your brain which then feeds it more oxygen.
 This results in you being able to think faster and solve problems more quickly.

-Why is cold water great for your skin and hair?
+Is cold water great for your skin and hair?

 Cold water temporarily tightens the pores on both your scalp and the skin on your face.
 This helps to seal in moisture and reduce puffiness on your face.
 The cold water losing in water to your hair follicles could also serve to reduce breakage and split ends.
 We have heard multiple hair stylists swear that rinsing with a blast of cold water after applying a hair masque helps give your hair extra shine.
 As cold water also boosts your circulation, it will give your face a lovely healthy glow.